-Very affordable with a compact build.
-Simple to use, thanks in part to the basic controls.
+Very affordable vacuum sealer with a compact build.
+It's simple to use, thanks in part to the basic controls.
 Includes food storage bags.
+Good for beginners.

 Not as durable as pricier options, nor does it have as many features.
 Doesn't always seal completely.

-Rather than let your leftovers go to waste, you can use a vacuum sealer to preserve your food for a future meal.
+Rather than let your leftovers go to waste, use a vacuum sealer to preserve your food for a future meal.
 For what they can accomplish, vacuum sealers are relatively inexpensive appliances that can pay for themselves in just a few meals.
-But there are a number of options to consider, so it's best not to purchase without guidance.
+But there are several options to consider so it's best not to purchase without guidance.